 Would I recommend anyone to give LEJOG a go?
 Hell yes!
 But with provisos.

 I would consider a more relaxed form of LEJOG.
 Hurrying past Tintern Abby, Monmouth, Balmoral Castle and Castle Cawdor, I’d like to go back to visit those important places of British history and literature.
-Next time I’ll stay at every hotel that I book.
+Next time I am to stay at every hotel I book.